 Guildhall Library, Aldermanbury, London EC2 - manuscript section and details of books published

 Quote from their web page: "If your interest is in family history, we may be able to help in tracing your ancestors.
-Although our primary sources, such as the parish registers held in the Manuscripts section, relate mainly to the 'square mile' of the City, we hold a wide range of useful secondary sources.
-These include family history society journals and other publications, printed parish register transcripts, Burke's and Debrett's peerage and landed gentry publications, directories of professions (eg Army List, Navy List, Air Force List, Crockford's Clerical Directory, Law List, Medical Directory), printed registers of public schools and universities and the London Gazette.
-We also have an extensive collection of trade and telephone directories for the whole of the British Isles, the International Genealogical Index for the British Isles on both microfiche and CD-ROM and the 1881 census surname index.
-Useful CD-ROMS include Palmer's Index to the Times, 1790-1905 and the Official Index to the Times, 1906-1980."
+Guildhall Library holds a wide range of useful secondary sources, including family history society journals and other publications, printed parish register transcripts, Burke's and Debrett's peerage and landed gentry publications, directories of professions (eg Army List, Navy List, Air Force List, Crockford's Clerical Directory, Law List, Medical Directory), printed registers of public schools and universities and the London Gazette.
+We also have an extensive collection of trade and telephone directories for the whole of the British Isles.
+Please see our information sheets for further information about Guildhall Library collections which are useful for family history research."

 Local Studies Library, the Archives Service and Museum are all lcoated at Croydon Clocktower, Katharine Street, Croydon CR9 1ET